This tutorial covers:

 });

-To get a particular product, we simply created a mockProduct
+To get a particular product, this script creates a mockProduct

-with some default details and verified that we can retrieve and delete a product.
+with some default details and verified that you can retrieve and delete a product.

 Running the test locally

-Before running the test, you should delete the test file created for the AppController
+Before running the test, delete the test file created for the AppController

 located in src/app.controller.spec.ts

-, you can create this manually later if you wish to write a test for it.
-Now, go ahead and run the test with:
+.
+You can create it manually later if you wan to write a test for it.
+Run the test:

 npm run test